Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Physical parameters of the final sample

 We use the above values to derive the instantaneous SFR surface density ($\Sigma_{\rm SFR}$) defined as $\Sigma_{\rm SFR}=\dfrac{\rm{SFR}(H\alpha)}{2\pi r_H^2}$, where $r_H$ is the effective radius of the galaxy measured in the H-band.
 We obtained the effective radius directly from the literature based on HST imaging.
 For the C3-VANDELS sample, they are obtained directly from the CANDELS catalog \citep{vanderWel2012}, while for the VUDS sample they are obtained from \cite{Ribeiro2016}.
 In both cases, they used GALFIT \citep{Peng2002,Peng2010} and HST/F160W images to fit Sérsic profiles to obtain the effective radius.
 For the C3-VUDS subsample, there are 6 out of 18 galaxies for which the H-band HST image is not available.
 They are identified in Table \ref{tab:kine}.
 In those cases, we consider the effective radius using HST/F814W images from the same \cite{Ribeiro2016} catalog following consistent methodology.

-We note that at the redshift range covered for our sample, the F814W images trace the rest-frame UV-continuum by mostly massive stars, while the F160W images trace the rest-frame optical which includes older stars and extended gas.
-From the C3-VUDS galaxies with both images available (12 galaxies), we find that the effective radius from the H-band image is typically a factor 1.4 greater than in i-band, but in a few cases (3 out of 12), the differences can be up to a factor of $\sim3$.
-In the cases where only HST/F814W is available, we correct the effective radius by a factor 1.4.
+We note that at the redshift range covered for our sample, the F814W images trace the rest-frame UV-continuum by mostly massive stars, while the F160W images trace the rest-frame optical, which includes older stars and extended gas.
+From the C3-VUDS galaxies with both images available (12 galaxies), we find that the effective radius from the H-band image is typically a factor 1.4 greater than in the i-band.
+Still, in a few cases (3 out of 12), the differences can be up to a factor of $\sim3$.
+When only HST/F814W is available, we correct the effective radius by a factor 1.4.

-In Fig. \ref{fig:hstdeltabic>2} we display stamps of the HST/F160W images of the C3-VANDELS sample with two components in their [OIII] profile.
-While in Fig. \ref{fig:hstdeltabic<2}, we show the same but for the C3-VANDELS sample with single gaussian model.
-We note that in both cases, galaxies tend to be compact and do not show clear evidence of mergers.
-There are not clear differences regarding morphological features between showing or not broad components.
-The stamps for the C3-VUDS sample are shown in Fig. \ref{fig:hstdeltabic>2vuds} and \ref{fig:hstdeltabic<2vuds} for the galaxies with and without broad component, respectively, where galaxies are compact with no clear features of mergers, except for one case (510838687).
+In Fig. \ref{fig:hstdeltabic>2}, we display the HST/F160W images of the C3-VANDELS sample with two components in their [OIII] profile.
+While in Fig. \ref{fig:hstdeltabic<2}, we show the same but for the C3-VANDELS sample with a single Gaussian model.
+The images for the C3-VUDS sample are shown in Fig. \ref{fig:hstdeltabic>2vuds} and \ref{fig:hstdeltabic<2vuds} for the galaxies with and without broad component, respectively. {We note that in both cases, most of the galaxies (25 out of 35) tend to be compact, i.e., they show smaller sizes compared with the Size-Mass Relation at $z\sim2.75$ of late-type galaxies \citep[][]{vanderWel2014}.
+They do not show clear evidence of mergers. }